frisnit/fpga-noise/README.md

 ![Colour test](https://raw.githubusercontent.com/frisnit/fpga-noise/master/images/colour-test.jpg)
 Colour test

-This was built around the Elbert V2 demo code, the 7-segment LED driver is still in there.
+This was built around the Elbert V2 demo code, the 7-segment LED driver is still used to give some feedback from the DIP switches.